apache/incubator-streampark-website/community/release/how-to-verify.md

 ## 1. Download the candidate version

-> Download the candidate version to be released to the local environment
-> Need to rely on gpg tool, if not, it is recommended to install gpg2
+Download the candidate version to be released to the local environment Need to rely on gpg tool, if not, it is recommended to install `gpg2`.

-:::caution Note
+:::caution

 If the network is poor, downloading may be time-consuming.
 The download is completed normally in about 20 minutes, please wait patiently.

 :::

 ```shell
 #If there is svn locally, you can clone to the local
 $ svn co https://dist.apache.org/repos/dist/dev/incubator/streampark/${release_version}-${rc_version}/
 #or download the material file directly
 $ wget https://dist.apache.org/repos/dist/dev/incubator/streampark/${release_version}-${rc_version}/xxx.xxx
 ```

 ## 2. Verify that the uploaded version is compliant

-> Start the verification process, which includes but is not limited to the following content and forms
+Start the verification process, which includes but is not limited to the following content and forms.

 ### 2.1 Check whether the release package is complete

-> The package uploaded to dist must include the source code package, and the binary package is optional
+The package uploaded to dist must include the source code package, and the binary package is optional.

 1. Whether to include the source code package
 2. Whether to include the signature of the source code package